bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Selecting accessed verse has a delay.

 # Brainless JS tasks
-* Change all mapStateToProps to grab from selectors
+* Get rid of PopupAnnotation listener.
-* Ensure all selectors are used.
+* Work on SongDispatcher next.
 * Make dispatchers functions.
 * Change all to use isOverviewShown and isTipsShown rather than selected options.
 * Rename all to dotBit, use selectedDotBit and activatedDotBit?